000rosiu/stupidfetch/README.md

 # stupidfetch
 Very-minimized neofetch but stupid :-)
+No colors, no distro logos no all of great stuff.

 # Why it's more stupid than neofetch?
 Because it is!
 Installer (not supported on Arch Linux) :